 The Senior Seminar serves as a forum in which BA essay writers gather for presentation and mutual criticism of their work in progress.
 The course, under the supervision of the Director of Undergraduate Studies (or sometimes another faculty member) and graduate student preceptors, meets the entire academic year.
 Participation in all three quarters is required for all senior essay writers.

 Academic Honors and Awards

 Special Departmental Honors: The requirements for Honors include a 3.25 GPA in Philosophy courses, an "A" on the BA Essay, and, in addition, the department's recommendation.
 Details may be obtained from the Director of Undergraduate Studies.

 The Lee Essay Prize: Two awards are given to the best essay each year in practical and theoretical philosophy.
-The most recent recipients in 2017-18 were Lauren Richardson and Rajiv Hurhangee.
+The most recent recipients in 2018-19 were Caroline Wall (practical) and Cal Fawell (theoretical).